 We were hired for a direct appeal after a DUI conviction in Pasco County at the New Port Richey courthouse.
-We won the direct appeal on August 18, 2015, because of several improper comments made by the prosecutor during the closing arguments in the case.
+Another attorney took the case to trial but we were selected to handle the appeal.
+We won the direct appeal because of several improper comments made by the prosecutor during the closing arguments in the case.
 The improper arguments created the perception that the defendant had a burden to produce evidence of innocence.

 The prosecutor’s comments were so improper that the trial was deemed fundamentally unfair even though the defense did not object to the prosecutor’s improper arguments at trial (we did not represent the client at the first trial but only on the direct appeal).
 Because the State could not demonstrate on appeal that the error was harmless the conviction was reversed and remanded for a new trial.
 The direct appeal was decided by Circuit Judges Linda Babb, Shawn Crane and Daniel D. Diskey.

-The case was set for a second trial on October 12 - 13, 2015, at the courthouse in New Port Richey in Pasco County before Judge Marc H. Salton.
-This time, Leslie Sammis and Jason Sammis represented the client at trial and the jury returned a "not guilty" verdict on the only pending charged of a second DUI.
-Read the order - CRC140 0 3570 CFAWS.
+The case was set for a second trial on October 12 – 13, 2015, at the courthouse in New Port Richey in Pasco County before Judge Marc H. Salton.
+This time, Leslie Sammis and Jason Sammis represented the client at trial and the jury returned a “not guilty” verdict on the only pending charge of a second DUI.

 Recent Case Result – Felony Conviction Reversed:

-The case was reversed with instructions that she be forever discharged of any criminal wrongdoing.
-The case involved an accusation of improper towing by an attorney, Peter Donnantuoni, who parked his leased BMW at a nearby condominium complex where he was not a resident while he attended a Tampa Bay Rays baseball game.
+The case was reversed with instructions that she should be forever discharged of any criminal wrongdoing.
+The case involved an accusation of improper towing by an attorney who parked his leased BMW at a nearby condominium complex where he was not a resident while he attended a Tampa Bay Rays baseball game.

 The condo resident called our client’s towing company who towed the vehicle.
 The attorney called the police to report that the vehicle had been improperly towed, and that the owner and operator of the towing company refused to release it to him that evening.

-The Second District Court of Appeals found that the trial court committed reversible error when it denied the woman's motion for judgment of acquittal.
-The trial court failed to recognize that the State did not charge that Mrs. Franzone was individually responsible for the criminal acts (if any) of the LLC.
+The Second District Court of Appeals found that the trial court committed reversible error when it denied the woman’s motion for judgment of acquittal.
+The trial court failed to recognize that the State did not charge the defendant with being individually responsible for the criminal acts (if any) of the LLC.

-And the State's evidence failed to demonstrate that Mrs. Franzone was personally provided with any statutorily referenced request by Peter Donnantuoni to redeem his vehicle.
-Read the entire opinion here - 2D09-4085 / Franzone v.
-State.
+And the State’s evidence failed to demonstrate that the defendant personally provided with any statutorily referenced request by the alleged victim when he tried to redeem his vehicle.

 · Information on Direct Criminal Appeals